Functional calculus and martingale representation formula for integer-valued measures: Examples

 \subsection{Supremum of a L\'evy process}

-A martingale representation for the supremum of Brownian motion can be proved using Clark's formula (see e.g. \cite{RW00}).
-In the case of a L\'evy process, a representation was provided by Shiryaev and Yor \cite{SY04} and the proof relies on the It\^o formula.
-Recently, R\'emillard and Renaud \cite{RR11} reproved the result using Malliavin calculus.
-In this section, we derive the representation using the Functional It\^o operators instead.
+We illustrate the above results by deriving a representation formula for the supremum of a L\'evy process.
+Such representations were by Shiryaev and Yor \cite{SY04}; the proof relies on the It\^o formula.
+Recently, R\'emillard and Renaud \cite{RR11} provide a derivatiuon of Shiryaev and Yor's result using Malliavin calculus.

-Let us introduce the filtered probability space $(\Omega, \mathcal{F},\mathbb{F},\mathbb{P})$, where the filtration is generated by a Brownian motion $W$ and a Poisson measure $J$.
+Let us introduce the filtered probability space $(\Omega, \mathcal{F},\mathbb{F},\mathbb{P})$, where the filtration is generated by a Brownian motion $W$ and a Poisson measure $J$ with compensator $\mu$.
 Let us then consider $X$, the square-integrable L\'evy process defined by,

 For $T>0$, we are interested in finding a martingale representation for its supremum at $T$, denoted by $\overline{X}(T) := \sup_{0\leq s\leq T} X_s$.